earlephilhower/arduino-pico/docs/analog.rst

 --------------------------

 The PWM generator source clock restricts the legal combinations of frequency and ranges.
+At a CPU frequency of 133MHz, the 16 bit maximum range decreases by 1 bit for every doubling of the default PWM frequency of 1 kHz.
 For example, at 1MHz only about 6 bits of range are possible.
 When you define an ``analogWriteFreq`` and ``analogWriteRange`` that can't be fulfilled by the hardware, the frequency will be preserved but the accuracy (range) will be reduced automatically.
 Your code will